GuilhermeBalog/minesweeper/README.md

 ### Visual Methods

-I tried to make a low coupling program, spliting data methods and visual methods, so the visual methods doesn't change the data.
+I tried to make a low coupling program, splitting data methods and visual methods, so the visual methods doesn't change the data.

 The main visual method is `draw`.
 It render the controls and the field and it's called by many other methods.

 `createFieldElement` returns a HTML element with the rendered game field as a table.

 The bombs are rendered as &ofcir; characters and the zeros are rendered as white spaces